pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 | Autoencoder + Fusion MLP (Development, 100 videos) | **23.46%** |
 | Autoencoder + Fusion MLP (Development, 500 videos) | **21.78%** |

 Although the autoencoder successfully learned compact latent video representations, increasing the development training set from 100 to 500 videos did not improve downstream VideoQA accuracy.
-The larger experiment achieved 21.78% accuracy compared with 23.46% for the smaller development experiment, suggesting that the current representation-learning approach, rather than the amount of development data, is the primary performance limitation.
-These results indicate that the current reconstruction-based representation learning approach, rather than the amount of development data, is the primary limitation on downstream VideoQA performance.
+The larger experiment achieved **21.78%** accuracy compared with **23.46%** for the smaller development experiment, indicating that the current reconstruction-based representation learning approach, rather than the amount of development data, is the primary limitation on downstream VideoQA performance.

 ---